Kensukeken/ICS3U-Gleasons_Class_In_LDSS/README.md

 To scan an integer, use `%d` and to scan a double use `%lf`.

 Side Note:
 `scanf` has real trouble scannning chars, so trying to scan a %c usually doesn't work.
-But there is no need for them to fix it because alternatives for text exist (we will learn those soon).
+But there is no need for them to fix it because alternatives for text exist (we will learn those soon). <br/>
+Check out here for this topic: [User Input](https://github.com/Kensukeken/ICS3U-Gleasons_Class_In_LDSS/tree/main/User%20Input)

 ## Make a Primitive Calculator
 Create a program that gets 2 numbers from the user.
 Display the result of the 4 basic math operations (+, - , *, /). <br />